 Why is That First Poo Such a Pain in the You-Know-What?

-If you’ve given birth via cesarean, you may still have difficulty going because your abdominal muscles help with defecation, and they are exhausted.
+If you’ve given birth via cesarean, you may still have difficulty going because your abdominal muscles help with defecation and are exhausted.

 6 Tips to Ease the Go